oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 With the agent created and context tools in place from Lab 3, you can now add the tools that drive the actual procurement conversation.

-Each tool in this lab represents one step in the procurement journey:
+Each tool in this lab represents one step in the procurement process:

 1. **Identify the problem**: scan the warehouse for items at or below their reorder point
 2. **Find who can help**: look up active suppliers with a delivery history for that item